 After your players have solved the crime, it’s time to cap the adventure with a climactic bit of action.
 A werewolf fight, from our example, is a perfect cap to a longer role playing session.
 The combat can happen as night rolls in.
 The players could find Tabitha’s boyfriend frantically trying to get into the windmill to lock himself away, but he’s lost the key!
 Here we can have the moon roll out from behind some clouds, he transforms, and then you have yourself some good, old fashioned combat.

-The climatic battle really wraps the whole thing together as well as create certainty about the clues and sleuthing your players did.
+The climactic battle really wraps the whole thing together as well as create certainty about the clues and sleuthing your players did.
 It would be much less fun if the mayor believed your adventurers right away, and executed Tabitha’s boyfriend before anyone could see him transform into a werewolf.

 While that may be fun for you, keeping your group guessing about whether or not they did the right thing might not be the best for their long term enjoyment.
 Or it might be an interesting moral quandary.
 Perhaps your group will step in on the werewolf’s behalf and think of another solution that doesn’t involve death.

 Mysteries, like any adventure, can be incredibly complex or amazingly simple.
 Crafting one takes a little bit of forethought.
 But in the end they promise to be a fun and rewarding experience for both you and your players.
 Give a mystery a try at your next session and let your players take a break from all the hack and slash.
 They might end up surprising you when they put on their thinking caps.